Timing chain parts on M 123 engine

-28 - crankshaft sprocket; 53 - camshaft gear; 85 - right guide; 89 - top guide; 93 - bottom guide; 94 - restrictive pin; 98 - intermediate gear; a - tensioner
+28 - crankshaft sprocket; 53 - camshaft gear; 85 - right guide; 89 - upper guide; 93 - lower guide; 94 - limit pin; 98 - intermediate gear; a - tensioner

 Removing the timing chain link

-1. Remove spark plugs and valve cover (right side of the engine M 110).
+1. Remove the spark plugs and valve cover (right side of engine M 110).

 4. Remove the chain tensioner.